inaimathi/cl-notebook/README.md

 The rest of the dependencies are [quicklispable](http://www.quicklisp.org/beta/), so you should then be able to hop into a lisp and do `(ql:quickload :cl-notebook)`.

 ### TODO
+##### Bugs
+- Newly spawned markup cells don't get their editors hidden on esc
+- The eval-on-load thing is going to need to be re-thought.
+	- What happens when we hit an infinite loop thing?
+	- What happens when we eval a book that has no ordering record?

 ##### Features (not necessarily in priority order)
 ######## Back-end
 - Build using buildapp?